naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 -------------------------
 All purl requests are subjected to two basic checks.

-1. specimen unitID presence check, if no, purl service serves 404 (Not Found)
+1. specimen unitID presence check, if no, purl service responds with HTTP 404 (Not Found)
 2. content type presence check, i.e.

 a. purl service forwards to `Bioportal`_ (303 See Other).
 A text/html document is available for all specimens if accept header value(s) is either